hrendoh/ansible-wp-nginx-php-fpm/README.md

 Here are some ideas for ways that these playbooks could be extended:

 - Parameterize the WordPress deployment to handle multi-site configurations.
-- Separate the components (PHP-FPM, MySQL, Nginx) onto separate hosts and handle the configuration appropriately.
+- Separate the components (PHP7.0-FPM, MySQL, Nginx) onto separate hosts and handle the configuration appropriately.
 - Handle WordPress upgrades automatically.